35 tons of supporting forage arrive at Wuhan Business University Equestrian Venue

 Will the racing horses from Belgium be accustomed to Chinese forage?
 Hadatie said that the varieties of forage for racing horses in various countries are similar.
 The taste of Chinese forage is a little different from that of Belgian forage, which may make some horses unaccustomed.
 But overall, there will be no problems.
 In addition to forage, feed is also essential to the racing horses.
 The Belgian feed for these 30 horses consists of oatmeal, barley and other added ingredients.

 Preparations for the quarantine area are underway in an orderly manner.
-Li Lin said that another 66 racing horses are expected to be rented from major domestic jockey clubs one month before the opening of the7th CISM World Games.
+LI Lin said that another 66 racing horses are expected to be rented from major domestic jockey clubs one month before the opening of the 7th CWG.